-Each of the following events shall constitute an Event of Default in relation to any relevant Series of Notes of Senior Preferred MREL Eligible Notes:
+Each of the following events shall constitute an Enforcement Event in relation to any relevant Series of Notes of Senior Preferred Notes:

-- (a) Non-Payment: Any amount of interest on or principal of a Series of Notes has not been paid within seven (7) Business Days from the relevant due date, unless the failure to pay is caused by a reason referred to in Condition 18 (Force Majeure) below. - (b) Winding-up: An order is made or an effective resolution is passed for the winding up or liquidation of the Issuer (except for the purpose of a merger, reconstruction or amalgamation under which the continuing entity effectively assumes the entire obligations of the Issuer under the Senior Preferred MREL Eligible Notes) or the Issuer is otherwise declared bankrupt or put into liquidation, in each case by a court or agency or supervisory authority in the Republic of Finland having jurisdiction in respect of the same.
+- (a) Non-Payment: Any amount of interest on or principal of a Series of Notes has not been paid within seven (7) Business Days from the relevant due date, unless the failure to pay is caused by a reason referred to in Condition 18 (Force Majeure) below. - (b) Winding-up: An order is made or an effective resolution is passed for the winding up or liquidation of the Issuer (except for the purpose of a merger, reconstruction or amalgamation under which the continuing entity effectively assumes the entire obligations of the Issuer under the Senior Preferred Notes) or the Issuer is otherwise declared bankrupt or put into liquidation, in each case by a court or agency or supervisory authority in the Republic of Finland having jurisdiction in respect of the same.

-If any Event of Default shall occur in relation to any Series of Notes, any holder of a Senior Preferred MREL Eligible Note may, to the extent permitted by applicable law:
+If any Enforcement Event shall occur in relation to any Series of Notes, any holder of a Senior Preferred Note may, to the extent permitted by applicable law:

-(A) in the case of Non-Payment which is continuing, institute such steps, including the obtaining of a judgment against the Issuer for any amount due in respect of the relevant Senior Preferred MREL Eligible Notes, as it thinks desirable with a view to having the Issuer declared bankrupt or put into liquidation, in each case in the Republic of Finland and not elsewhere, and prove or claim in the bankruptcy or liquidation of the Issuer (provided that such steps are available under applicable law); and/or but (in either case) any holder of a Senior Preferred MREL Eligible Note may claim payment in respect of the Senior Preferred MREL Eligible Note only in the bankruptcy (in Finnish: konkurssi) or liquidation (in Finnish: selvitystila) of the Issuer.
+- (A) in the case of Non-Payment which is continuing, institute such steps, including the obtaining of a judgment against the Issuer for any amount due in respect of the relevant Senior Preferred Notes, as it thinks desirable with a view to having the Issuer declared bankrupt or put into liquidation, in each case in the Republic of Finland and not elsewhere, and prove or claim in the bankruptcy or liquidation of the Issuer (provided that such steps are available under applicable law); and/or - (B) in the case of Winding-up, prove or claim in the bankruptcy or liquidation of the Issuer, whether in the Republic of Finland or elsewhere and instituted by the Issuer itself or by a third party, but (in either case) any holder of a Senior Preferred Note may claim payment in respect of the Senior Preferred Note only in the bankruptcy (in Finnish: konkurssi) or liquidation (in Finnish: selvitystila) of the Issuer.